karkman/MMB-114_Genomics/Exercises/05-Genome-annotation.md

 ## Navigating to the  right folder

 First things first.
 When you connect to Puhti, you will be in your home folder and you have all your course data in your own folder under the course projects `/scratch` folder.
 So by using commands like `csc-workspaces`, `cd`, `ls` and `pwd` make sure you are in the right folder before you start working.
 When you are in the right folder, by running `pwd`, you should get somnething like this,  where `$USER` is your own username.

+Use the `Explorer` tab to open the right folder.
+Again remeember to add your actual username in place of `$USER`.

 ```bash
 /scratch/project_2006616/$USER/MMB-114_Genomics
 ```

-When your there, you can move on.
+When your ready and can see your own course folder, you can move on.

 ## Annotating the genome using Bakta